Skip to main content

 Community projects

-Lasting marine conservation starts with empowered communities who understand and care for the sea around them
+Lasting marine conservation starts with empowered communities who understand and care for the sea around them.

 Spending time by the coast or in “blue space” genuinely boosts our happiness and health.
 Research consistently shows that being near the sea provides real benefits for people’s wellbeing.
+But the relationship goes both ways.
+When people recognise how much the ocean supports their own wellbeing, they’re more inclined to care for it in return.

 We work with local people to better protect and manage our sea by amplifying the voices of coastal communities and improving nation-wide ocean literacy.
 We believe that our health and wellbeing are deeply connected to the health of our ocean and that by looking after it, we look after ourselves.